 POSist: What is the average investment required to open a bakery?

-Arsheen: Though the initial investment required to get started as a home baker is minimal, if you are dealing in customized creations the expenditure is mostly on good quality hardware.
+Arsheen Jain: Though the initial investment required to get started as a home baker is minimal, if you are dealing with customized creations the expenditure is mostly on good quality hardware.
 One does need to invest in ovens, kitchen aids and basic baking equipment and setting up initially can cost anywhere between Rs 1 lakh to Rs 3 lakh.

-Arsheen: The partial list of the essentials that one must definitely procure while settings up a bakery are: industrial sized oven, mixer, weighing scales, chillers, food display counters, cash register etc. Also, you need to get as many quotations from suppliers as you can.
+Arsheen Jain: The partial list of the essentials that one must definitely procure while settings up a bakery are: industrial-sized oven, mixer, weighing scales, chillers, food display counters, cash register etc. Also, you need to get as many quotations from suppliers as you can.
 This will enable you to select the best deals.

 For me the priority was to invest in a good commercial mixer since bakery has a lot to do with sugar and dough which has to be blended perfectly, you need to have the best in class mixers which can help you to blend this mixture to perfection.
 A good quality Kitchen aid mixer can easily be bought in a price range of Rs 40-50,000.
 Of course, this cost goes up according to the size of the mixer.

-POSist: What is the USP of your Bakery?
+POSist: What is the USP of your Twisted Bakery?
 Who is your target customer?

-Arsheen: My main aim behind Twisted Bakery was to offer more to customers in terms of flavors and concepts than just making customized cake designs.
-Our USP lies in creating unique flavor combinations.
-I am a huge fan of Heston Blumenthal and I greatly admire the way he plays and experiments with flavors.
+Arsheen Jain: My main aim behind Twisted Bakery was to offer more to customers in terms of flavours and concepts than just making customized cake designs.
+Our USP lies in creating unique flavour combinations.
+I am a huge fan of Heston Blumenthal and I greatly admire the way he plays and experiments with flavours.

 POSist: How do you reach your target customer?
 What marketing tools you use to promote your Bakery?